kkenohh/Portfolio/README.md

 # Portfolio
 This is my first portfolio website and first Nextjs project.
+I will be learning next.js during my time.
 Wish me luck

 Run in command line:
 ```npm install next```